tonyklapatch/tonyklapatch.github.io/about.md

 ## Volunteering

 *2023 - Present*\
-**Forks Township Planning Commission : Forks Township, PA**
+**Forks Township Planning Commissioner : Forks Township, PA**

 *2022 - Present*\
-**City of Easton Environmental Advisory Council : Easton, PA**\
+**City of Easton Environmental Advisory Council Advisory Member : Easton, PA**\
 Helped with coordinating community volunteer and sustainability projects within the city.
 Reviewed local municipal planning and ordinances to assist in achieving the City's Climate Action Plan.
+Recorded meeting minutes and published to the City website.

 *2020 - Present*\
 **Greater Easton Development Partnership : Easton, PA**\
 Assisted with setup and teardown at the Easton Farmers Market, West Ward Market, and PA Bacon Fest.
 Helped with organizing and planning at the Easton Garden Works community gardens.

-## Awards
+## Awards & Certifications

+*2023*\
+**Certified Citizen Planner : Lehigh Valley Planning Commission**\
+Awarded for completing the Community Planning, Sub-Division and Land Development, and Zoning courses from the Pennsylvania Municipal Planning Education Institute.

 *2022*\
 **Northampton County Outstanding Volunteer**\